LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 ## 1723
 - Napella is born
 ## 1758
-- Circe is birthed in secret, fathered unknowingly by Calidian
+- Circe is birthed in secret to Napella, fathered unknowingly by Calidian
+## 1769
+- Llawyr
 ## 1771
 - Napella enters an affair with foreign consort Ven-Dryk
 -